Schumer says he won't step down as Senate Democratic leader despite government funding uproar

 But he argued that not voting to provide the funding would have been “15 or 20 times worse.”
 He called his action “a vote of principle," arguing that “sometimes when you’re a leader, you have to do things to avoid a real danger that might come down the curve."

-In an interview that also aired Sunday on ABC's "This Week," Vermont Democratic Sen. Bernie Sanders criticized Schumer and other members of Democratic Senate leadership.
+In an interview that also aired Sunday on ABC's "This Week," Vermont Sen. Bernie Sanders, an independent who caucuses with Democrats, criticized Schumer and other members of Democratic Senate leadership.
 But he abruptly ended the interview when asked about Ocasio-Cortez potentially being elected to the Senate.

 "I don't want to talk about inside-the-beltway stuff," Sanders said.